-Beginning in July 2023, I will be an assistant professor of Gender & Women Studies and English at Dalhousie University.
+I am currently an assistant professor of Gender and Women’s Studies and English at Dalhousie University in Halifax, Nova Scotia.

 Broadly, my research focuses on Asian American family and kinship, racial formation and discourses of multiculturalism, and visual cultures.
 My current book project, Technologies of Family: Asian American Racial Formation and the Making of Kinship, uses interdisciplinary methods to theorize the role of technologies like government bureaucracy and photography in Asian American family formation from the 20th century to the present.